If your printer stops working mid-service this can spell trouble for even the most seasoned pros.

 This guide will give you a quick walkthrough of the steps you can take to troubleshoot printing problems.
-If these steps do not solve your problem then you will need to contact our Tech Pro's - that's our 24/7 Support Team.

 What's in this guide?

 - What are the common causes of printer issues?

 What are the common causes of printer issues?

 For printing to work reliably with the Lightspeed, we rely on three key components working together to create a stable connection for your printers.